Frontware/Weladee-odoo/README.md

 This Odoo module create the link between Weladee and your Odoo 14.0 instance.

 You will be able to synchronize departments, employees and attendance.
+Import expenses, timesheet, leave, holidays, ... from Weladee to your Odoo instance.

 ## What is synschronized

 ### Bi-Directional between Odoo-Weladee / Weladee-Odoo

+The idea is to use Weladee a HRMS addon to Odoo.
+So mostof the data is collected in Weladee and then imported to Odoo.

+There are 3 exceptions:

 - Department
 - Employee
 - Position

+These 3 data can be sent to Weladee from Odoo and vice versa.

 In case of conflict, the most recent data will be used.
 It shouldn't be a problem because the data is not often updated.
 The HR operator should decice which app to use to update the data.
 Create employee on Weladee is probably the best move.